-Hey, by the way if your looking for bread for your shells check out my post on how to reheat naan bread.
+Hey, by the way, if you’re looking for bread to serve with your shells check out my post on how to reheat naan bread.

 Reheating stuffed shells in the oven is the best way to achieve the same great flavor and texture.
 Make sure that you are using an oven-safe dish when you are reheating in the oven.